-While taking out a reverse mortgage and applying for the PLS are both ways to turn the value of your home into an income stream there are big differences between the two.
+While taking out a reverse mortgage and applying for the PLS are both ways to turn the value of your home into an income stream, there are big differences between them.

-A reverse mortgage lets you borrow a lump sum, using your house as security against the loan.
-You have to make repayments while you live in your home, and interest is added to the full loan balance.
+- You must make repayments while you live in your home, and interest is added to the full loan balance.

-Repaying the money you receive through a PLS loan can be done in part or full whenever you’re ready or able, and any balance owing is taken from the value of your property if you choose to sell it, or when you and your surviving partner pass away.
+- Repaying the money you receive through the PLS can be done in part or full whenever you’re ready or able.
+Any balance owing is taken from the value of your property if you choose to sell it, or when you and your surviving partner pass away.

-The income you’ll receive comes from the Australian Government – the same place as your GAP payments.
+- The income you’ll receive comes from the Australian Government – the same as your GAP payments.

 This information is general financial advice which doesn’t take into account your personal objectives, situation or needs.
 Before making a decision about AustralianSuper, you should think about your financial requirements and refer to the relevant Product Disclosure Statement.
 AustralianSuper Pty Ltd ABN 94 006 457 987, AFSL 233788, Trustee of AustralianSuper ABN 65 714 394 898.